 - Be proactive.
 This means taking complete and utter responsibility for everything and anything that happens to you.
 It’s NOT about blaming others.
 It’s about accepting that you have a choice to take, so take the positive one.
 Choose the right attitude, and surround yourself with like-minded people.
 Focus on what you CAN do, not on what you can’t.
 How many of our leaders and managers chose to lay blame at everyone else, but not at their front door.
 And when something goes wrong, they still blame the previous person, regardless as to when they were last in the role.

 - Put first things first.
-This is all about making the time to spend on the important things in life, like building effective relationships.
-In our current crisis, we seem to hell bent on destroying each other.
+This is all about taking the time to spend on the important things in life, like building effective relationships.
+In our current crisis, we seem so hell-bent on destroying each other.
 I’ve seen too many managers thrive on being rude, arrogant, pig-headed.
-Of course they know better than we do (isn’t that why they are a leader?); but they are so hell bent on power for its own sake, that they seem to forget about the very people who are there to make them look good!
+Of course, they know better than we do (isn’t that why they are a leader?); but they are so hell-bent on power for its own sake, that they seem to forget about the very people who are there to make them look good!
 So, start thinking about the collective good of the team, and not just about scoring cheap points to climb the greasy pole…it doesn’t make you look good.

 - Think win-win.
 This is all about making sure that any interaction leaves both parties feeling that they have got something out of the transaction.
 Even if the other party doesn’t get everything they wanted, they feel that they have been consulted, listened to, and a compromise has been reached.
 I’ve seen too many managers in a win-lose war of words.
 And all this results in is a lose-lose for the company.
 So, please put aside your differences, think about the team, and take in to consideration the best of what we all want.
 I know, easier said than done; but at least go in with this philosophy in mind.